Rdfing/interAdsFoam/README.md

 - Hydrodynamic dispersion coefficient tensor can be defined by longitudinal and transverse dispersivity
 - First-oder time splitting for transport and reaction (for now)
 - Stiff ODE solver for reaction
+- Example of inverse modeling of adsorption and headloss are provided in the reference

 Here is an example
 ![Alt Text](https://github.com/Rdfing/interAdsFoam/blob/main/example.gif)